aws-samples/aws-appsync-multi-region-deployment/README.md

 3. Boostrap both CDK stacks
 4. Launch the primary region CDK stack
 5. Retrieve the ARN of the Global Table stream
-6. Launch the seciondary region CDK stack
+6. Launch the secondary region CDK stack

 Whilst this script is running, it will require your confirmation before infrastructure is launched in your account.
 On two occasions you will be prompted to type `y` and press the return key.